Find answers to frequently asked questions about the M.S. in Data Science program.

 What companies have hired your students?

-View placement statistics for the past five M.S. in Data Science classes, including average starting salary, job titles, and hiring companies.
+View employment statistics for the past five M.S. in Data Science classes, including average starting salary, job titles, and hiring companies.

 Is financial support (need-based or merit fellowships) available?